junxie6/iojson/README.md

 # iojson
-ioJSON is a handy tool to encode/decoding data between Go and JSON
+IOJSON is a handy tool to encode/decoding data between Go and JSON.